Digital Mental Health Resources for LGBTQ+ and Allies

 Happify

-Use Happify to overcome the negative thoughts that weigh you down at the same time you learn how to overcome any challenges you face.
+Use Happify to overcome negative thoughts that can weigh you down.

 Calm

-Calm is an app that helps you relax and battle any stress you feel through soothing sounds that help you enjoy nature anywhere you go.
+Calm is an app that helps you relax and battle stress through soothing nature sounds, anywhere you go.

 Super Better